 Centre for Doctoral Training renewed

-The Centre for Doctoral Training (CDT) has been renewed for another five years by EPSRC.
+Our Centre for Doctoral Training (CDT) has been renewed for another five years by EPSRC.
 The CDT for Soft Matter and Functional Interfaces (SOFI) becomes the CDT for Soft Matter and Formulation for Industrial Innovation (SOFI2) and is recruiting a cohort of PhD students for September 2019.
 As before, the CDT is a joint venture between Durham University (50%), The University of Leeds (25%) and the University of Edinburgh (25%).
 Visit the CDT's website to read more about how it works and how to apply.

 2 January 2019

-Dorothy Hodgkin Fellowship for Alyssa Avestro
+Dorothy Hodgkin Fellowship for Dr Alyssa Avestro

 Congratulations and farewell to Dr Alyssa Avestro, who starts a Royal Society Dorothy Hodgkin Fellowship in the Department of Chemistry at the University of York today.
 Alyssa was an 1851 Commission Fellow in the Department of Chemistry at Durham and an active member of the Centre for Soft Matter.
 Alyssa has ongoing collaborations at Durham, so we will continue to see her here on a regular basis.